TEST 3: Testing The Throttle Position Sensor Signal

 So far all of your tests have confirmed that the TPS sensor on your GM car or pick up is getting both power (5 Volts) and ground.
 Now, for the test you signed up for, testing the throttle position sensor signal.

 As mentioned at the beginning of the article, this is the signal that tells the PCM how much the throttle opens when you step on the accelerator pedal.

-With your multimeter still in DC Volts mode from the previous tests.
+Place your multimeter still in DC Volts mode.

-Probe the wire (circuit) labeled with the number 1 in the photo with the red multimeter test lead, using an appropriate tool to pierce the wire.
-This should be the Blue wire of the TPS connector.
+Connect the red multimeter test lead the wire labeled with the number 1 in the photo.
+This should be the blue (BLU) wire of the TPS connector.

-Turn the Key On but DO NOT start the engine.
+Turn the key to its ON position, but DO NOT start the engine.

-Your multimeter should display a specific Voltage value between 0.5 to 0.9 Volt DC.
-This Voltage value should not be jumping up and down but should remain steady.
+Your multimeter should register between 0.5 to 0.9 Volts DC.
+This voltage value should not be jumping up and down but should remain steady.

-Now that the multimeter is set up... manually rotate the throttle plate by hand as you observe the Voltage displayed on your multimeter.
+Manually opent the throttle plate by hand as you observe the voltage displayed on your multimeter.

 Now, slowly release the throttle plate to its fully closed position, all the while observing the multimeter's reading.